 - Keep people back home, your friends and family, aware of your travel plans whilst you’re travelling solo in Canada.
 If something happens to you, they’ll know where you last were and how to get hold of you.

 - If you’re heading out hiking into national parks or anything wilderness-y, you should plan meticulously.
 Know the routes you’re taking, leave yourself enough time for your itinerary, pack suitable gear and clothing and make sure you have emergency items (food, torch, etc).

 - Know emergency numbers, such as emergency services, your accommodation, park wardens, those sorts of numbers.
-You should have these saved on your phone under # so you don’t have to scroll through your contacts to get to them.
 Have them scribbled on a separate piece of paper that you keep on your person, too, just in case your phone goes flat.

 - Speaking of which, keep your phone charged.
 Consider taking an extra battery pack; this could actually be a lifesaver wherever you are and whatever you happen to be doing.

 Solo travelling isn’t 100% safe all of the time anywhere in the world, but it is very fun.
 It’s a good way to get to grips with local life, a chance to help out communities, volunteer, work part time and generally become a more well rounded, experienced traveller.